-mMitra is a free mobile voice call service by ARMMAN that sends timed and targeted preventive care information weekly/bi-weekly directly to the phones of the enrolled women through pregnancy and infancy in their chosen language and timeslot.
+mMitra is ARMMAN’s free mobile voice call service that sends timed and targeted preventive care information weekly/bi-weekly directly to the phones of the enrolled women through pregnancy and infancy in their chosen language and timeslot.

-Free automated voice calls on critical information on maternal and infancy care, starting from pregnancy till the child is a year-old.
-Women are enrolled in the mMitra program through two verticals:
+The free automated voice calls provide critical information on maternal and infancy care, starting from pregnancy till the child is a year-old.
+Women are enrolled in the mMitra programme through two verticals:

 - Hospital Vertical – Health workers are posted in the antenatal / postnatal clinics of municipal/government/private hospitals and register women during their first check-up visit.

 - Community Vertical – Enrollment in the urban slums happens through partner Non-Governmental Organisations (NGOs) working with women and children in those settings.

 mMitra Sakhis(community health workers) have been trained who enroll women directly in the early stages of pregnancy.

 mMitra voice calls are timed and disseminate targeted messages in different languages, with defined periodicity along with call centre support.